IntersectMBO/osc-documentation/open-source-committee/about/paid-open-source-model-posm/incident-monitoring.md

 #### Coordination Layer

-The **Security Council (SC)** serves as the coordination layer for decentralized security support Haskell Node.
+The **Security Council (SC)** serves as the coordination layer for decentralized security support for the whole network.
 It assesses risks, validates incidents, and determines the appropriate response under the Incident Management Process.
 The SC ensures governance continuity while drawing on additional support from the **Open Source Committee (OSC)** and the **Technical Steering Committee (TSC)** to align technical and governance actions across the landscape.

 #### Operational Lead: Security Incident Officer (SIO)